Table of contents

 The configurable Tax app provides the following customization options:

-Dynamic Request Template - You can use the Liquid template language to customize the requests that Zuora sends to your tax provider.
+Dynamic Request Template - You can use the Liquid template language to customize the requests that Zuora sends to your tax vendor.
 To customize the Dynamic Request Template, click the Template Configuration tab.

 System Configuration - You can customize how Zuora validates tax credentials, how Zuora handles taxVoid calls, timeout durations, the number of retries, and how Zuora handles external failures.
 To modify these options, click the Tax Engines tab, then click the edit icon in the Actions column.
 The Update Tax Engine Settings dialog box opens.
 Click the System Configuration tab.